Assassination of Reinhard Heydrich: Strategic context

-Operation
+Assassination

 Planning

 The operation was initiated by František Moravec, head of the Czechoslovak intelligence services, with the knowledge and approval of Beneš, almost as soon as Heydrich was appointed Protector.
 Moravec personally briefed Brigadier Colin Gubbins, who at the time was the Director of Operations in the British Special Operations Executive (SOE) and who had responsibility for the Czech and Polish "country" sections of the organisation.
 Gubbins readily agreed to help mount the operation, although knowledge of it was restricted to a few of the headquarters and training staff of SOE.
 The operation was given the codename Anthropoid, Greek for "having the form of a human", a term usually used in zoology.

 Preparation began on 20 October 1941.
 Moravec had personally selected two dozen of the most promising personnel from among the 2,000 exiled Czechoslovak soldiers based in Britain.
 They were sent to one of SOE's commando training centres at Arisaig in Scotland.
-Warrant Officer Jozef Gabčík (Slovak) and Staff Sergeant Karel Svoboda (cs) (Czech) were chosen to carry out the operation on 28 October 1941 (Czechoslovakia's Independence Day), but after Svoboda received a head injury during training, he was replaced by Jan Kubiš (Czech).
-This caused delays in the mission as Kubiš had not completed training, nor had the necessary false documents been prepared for him.
+Warrant Officer Jozef Gabčík (Slovak) and Staff Sergeant Karel Svoboda (cs) (Czech) were chosen to carry out the operation on 28 October 1941 (Czechoslovakia's Independence Day), but after Svoboda received a head injury during training he was replaced by Jan Kubiš (Czech).
+This caused delays in the mission because Kubiš had not completed training, nor had the necessary false documents been prepared for him.

-Training was supervised by the nominated head of the Czech section, Major Alfgar Hesketh-Prichard, who turned to Cecil Clarke to develop the necessary weapon, light enough to throw but still be lethal to an armour-plated Mercedes.
-During extensive training, the new weapon was found to be easy to throw by Hesketh-Prichard, who had a strong cricketing background, his father having been a first-class bowler, but less so by Gabčík and Kubiš.
+Training was supervised by the nominal head of the Czech section, Major Alfgar Hesketh-Prichard, who turned to Cecil Vandepeer Clarke to develop the necessary weapon.
+It was light enough to throw but still lethal enough to destroy an armour-plated Mercedes-Benz.
+During extensive training, the new weapon was found to be easy to throw by Hesketh-Prichard (who had a strong cricketing background, his father having been a first-class bowler), but less so by Gabčík and Kubiš.